 The Investment Facility Committee was set up in 2002.
 This convenes regularly to discuss and deliver an opinion on financing proposals (from Investment Facility resources and the Bank’s own resources) under the Cotonou Agreement and the Overseas Association Decision, prior to their submission for the EIB Board of Directors’ approval.

 The meetings are chaired by a Member State representative elected for a period of two years.
-The current Chairman (as from 1 January 2017) is Germany’s representative Benjamin Tedla Hecker, and the rest of the members can be found here.
+The current Chairperson (as from may 2018) is Finland's reresentative Anne af Ursin.
+The current list of members can be found here.

 EU Member States Budgets